 Where you live can make a difference to your home insurance premiums.
 Insurers can track claims based on your postal code to determine how likely it’ll be you’ll need to make a claim.
 Areas with higher accounts of crime or break-ins will translate into higher premiums.

 Tied into this is your home’s proximity to a fire hydrant or fire station.
 The closer you are, the better the chances of saving your house, and the cheaper your premiums should be.

 Inform your insurer if you’re planning a major reno, such as a new kitchen or finishing an unfinished basement.
 While these upgrades should increase the value of your home, they can also increase the amount of money you pay on your insurance.

-The type of electric writing you have in your home may increase the chances of fire.
-Aluminum or knob-and-tube wiring is a risk factor, while if the flow of electricity into your house lower than 100-amps could lead to overloading and spark a fire.
+The type of electric wiring you have in your home may increase the chances of fire.
+Aluminum or knob-and-tube wiring is a risk factor while depending on house size, electrical load capacities lower than 100-amps can be more prone to circuits overloading and sparking a fire.
 Wood stoves are another potential fire risk, as well as a source of carbon monoxide poisoning, if not properly installed and maintained.
-Your insurer may wish to inspect any wood-burning stove you have in your property.
+Your insurer may wish to inspect any wood-burning stove you have on your property.